ctgarma/burstsms-api-client/README.md

 Converts URL with Bitly URL before sending the message.
 You will need an access token from bitly.

+## This project demonstrates:

+A simple React project

+babel setup and configuration

+webpack setup and configuration

+Bitly API integration

+BurstSMS API integration

-clone or download and install using: npm install
+## clone or download and install using: npm install

 NOTE: Include .env file in the root directory of the application containing the following information: